dzawu/dzawu.github.io/_publications/publications.md

 ---
-LastName, FirstName, FirstName LastName, FirstName LastName, "This is the title of publication", IEEE.
+LastName, FirstName, **MyFirstName MyLastName**, FirstName LastName, "This is the title of publication", IEEE.
 [Download](https://ieeexplore.ieee.org/Xplore/home.jsp)

-LastName, FirstName, et al., "This is the title of publication", IEEE.
+**MyLastName, MyFirstName**, et al., "This is the title of publication", IEEE.
 [Download](https://ieeexplore.ieee.org/Xplore/home.jsp)